wp-plugins/subscribe2/ReadMe.txt

 Registered Users have registered with your WorPress blog (provided you have enabled this in the core WordPress settings).
 Registered users of the blog can elect to receive email notifications for specific categories (unless Digest email are select, then it is an opt in or out decision).
 The Users->Subscription menu item will also allow them greater control to select the delivery format (plaintext or HTML), amount of message (excerpt or full post), and the categories to which they want to subscribe.
 You, the blog owner, have the option (Options->Subscribe2) to allow registered users to subscribe to your excluded categories or not.

-**Note** You can sent HTML emails to Public Subscribers with the paid [Subscribe2 HTML version](http://wpplugins.com/plugin/46/subscribe2-html) of the plugin.
+**Note** You can send HTML emails to Public Subscribers with the paid [Subscribe2 HTML version](http://wpplugins.com/plugin/46/subscribe2-html) of the plugin.

 = Can I put the form elsewhere? (header, footer, sidebar without the widget) =